Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-easily-crack-upsc-csat.md

   Ideas are the author's claims, explanations, comparisons, or solutions.
 Marking them mentally or with light underlines helps locate relevant portions when answering questions without full re-reading.
 - ## What does author's tone reveal?
-  If the tone is negative or critical, expect the author to propose solutions, alternatives, or reforms; if neutral, expect explanations or descriptions.
+  If the tone is negative or critical, expect the author to propose solutions, alternatives, or reforms - if neutral, expect explanations or descriptions.

   Tone signals intent: critical tone → solutions/reforms likely in later paragraphs.
 Neutral/descriptive tone → focus on explaining phenomena or presenting multiple views.
 Positive tone → advocating a position or highlighting benefits.
 - ## How to distinguish facts from opinions?